Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

 ### Type Checking

-Whenever _pyPMatch_ deconstructs a data class, say, it starts by checking if the given object is an instance of the specific data class in question.
+Whenever _pyPMatch_ de-constructs a data class, say, it starts by checking if the given object is an instance of the specific data class in question.
 This type check is not done in case it uses an `__unapply__`-method.
-The rationale for this is to allow greater freedom, and support kind of "duck typing".
+The rationale for this is to allow greater freedom, and support for "duck typing".
 As long as `__unapply__` is happy with whatever object it has received, there is no need for _pyPMatch_ to deny this.

 The Scala book has a nice example to illustrate this point.
-Let us assume, we are given a string `s`, which should be an email address, and we want to get the server user for this email-address.
+Let us assume, we are given a string `s`, which should be an email address, and we want to get the server for this email-address.
 You can, of course, use something like regular expressions to tackle this problem.
-But you can also write a class `Email`, which can do the deconstruction for strings.
+But you can also write a class `Email`, which can do the extraction for strings.
 ```python
 class Email: